abhijithkv056/quiz-app-rag1/README.md

 Internal note:
-To run the code locally -- use the llms_v4 venv (all dependencies already set up there) i have defined and use the branch local (not main)
+To run the code locally -- use the llms_v4 venv (all dependencies already set up there)